 - Modeling: New Viewing Options

-- Modeling: Dimension Specific Indexing Configuration for Live Models in Search to Insight
+- Smart Assist: Dimension Specific Indexing Configuration for Live Models in Search to Insight

 - Analytics Designer: DataSource APIs